-I am Professor of Science here at JCCC.
+I am a full-time astronomy professor here at JCCC.
 Though I taught physics classes when I first started, I’ve exclusively taught face-to-face and online astronomy classes since the fall of 2003.
 I sometimes teach online physics and astronomy courses at other colleges around the country.

 My duties here at JCCC are typical of most faculty.
-I teach and serve on various committees, review textbooks, maintain membership in professional organizations in my field (Astronomical Society of the Pacific and The American Physical Society), and attend professional development sessions to learn about new technologies and trends related to online and classroom pedagogy.
+I teach and serve on various committees, review textbooks, maintain membership in professional organizations in my field, and frequent professional development sessions to learn about new technologies and trends related to online and classroom pedagogy.

-I work with honor students doing projects and I have served as our college liaison for the Northeast Regional Science Olympiad competition.
-Once in a while, I host Scout nights at our Paul Tebbe Observatory.
-Once per semester, Professor Patterson and I host Evening with the Stars, which a nighttime astronomy event that is free and open to the public.
+I help organize and participate in astronomy outreach activities ranging from Scout Nights to public talks and open houses at the Paul Tebbe Observatory.
+Once per semester, Professor Patterson and I host Evening with the Stars, which is a nighttime astronomy event that is free and open to the public.

 I love all science, but my main interests are in cosmology and the foundations of physics.
 I spend lots of time keeping up on the latest problems and research that addresses the essential nature and origin of everything we know.
 Perhaps most of all, I enjoy spontaneous “hallway” talks with just about anyone on just about any scientific topic.